Xunius/MeiTingTrunk/README.md

 ## Platforms and Dependencies

-Currently only tested in Linux.
+Currently only support Linux and MacOS.

+### Python dependencies

 * python3+
 * PyQt5